imfx77/kanboard-plugin-TodoNotes/README.md

 ![Manage Custom Lists](Screenshots/manage-lists-02.png)

-As numbered on the above picture, these are manipulations with list that you can do:
+As numbered on the above picture, these are the manipulations to list that you can do:
 * (1) _Create custom note list_ - if you have Admin privileges, you can create **Global** lists, otherwise only **Private**
 * (2) _Rename/Delete custom global note list!_ - Admin only
 * (3) _Sharing Permissions_ - if button is highlighted there are existing permissions for this list.